8.7

 9

-Lighter and less bulky than max-cushion models, making it a better choice for carry-on travel.
+Lighter and less bulky than max-cushion models, ideal for carry-on travel.

 Perfect For